carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 AI and machine learning (ML) systems may appear to us as objective and neutral, dealing solely in facts and numbers, free from troublesome human weaknesses such as emotion in their decision making.
 In reality, there are abundant opportunities for human bias to enter ML systems at all stages of the pipeline including:

 * When datasets are constructed
-* When humans make decisions refining and reinforcing a models learning
+* When decisions are being made to refine and reinforce a models learning
-* When interpretation and application of decisions made by the model to real world scenarios
+* When interpreting and applying decisions made by the model to real world scenarios

-### Bias in dataset collection and construction
+### Bias arising in dataset collection and construction

-The manner in which data is typically sourced for training sets at the outset will have important implications on the model output.
-Because of the many complexities around copyright and licensing, privacy issues and high costs involved in sourcing access to large quality datasets, computer scientists have tended towards using what they can find freely, and indiscriminately, across the internet such as Wikipedia or FlickR.
+The manner in which data is sourced and constructed for training sets will have important implications on the model output.
+Because of the many complexities around copyright and licensing, privacy issues and high costs involved in getting access to large quantities of quality datasets, computer scientists have tended towards using what they can find freely, and indiscriminately, across the internet such as Wikipedia or FlickR.
 This approach can lead to....

 Bias can also crop up in annotations made by humans either consciously or unconsciously.
 An example here drawing on harmful language in catalogs as data? https://cataloginglab.org/list-of-statements-on-bias-in-library-and-archives-description/